-Simply put or Standard Air Beams allow you to lower the vehicle to a safe height without "grounding out", we set the shock towers to insure this based on tower position and air shock stroke length.
+Simply put or Standard Air Beams allow you to lower the vehicle to a safe height without “grounding out”, we set the shock towers to ensure this based on tower position and air shock stroke length.

-Our other option is our jaw breaker beams which allow for absolute grounding out with the correct rear setup. this is only recommended by us to be used with our air management system with ride control to insure safety and looks.
+Our other option is our jaw breaker beams which allow for absolute grounding out with the correct rear setup. this is only recommended by us to be used with our air management system with ride control to ensure safety and looks.